melillopietro/CyberDroid/README.md

 * user: android
 * password: android

-## Note
+## troubleshooting

+### Virtualbox
-if you are using Virtualbox you must specify at first boot that the distribution is based on debian 64
+if you are using Virtualbox you must specify at first boot that the distribution is based on debian 64.

 ---